The riverside garden

 The house and gardens were built in a strategic location at the head of a broad curve in the river, with excellent views in both directions.
 Indeed, the site as been inhabited since Roman times, with remains of Roman baths found at the waters edge.

 The gardens themselves have been developed over many generations.
 We manage the slopes and river banks to preserve history but also as naturally as possible to encourage wildlife.
-Many species of birds can be spotted and we now have otters living in the boat house.
+We have over sixty species of birds recorded here at The Weir Garden and were thrilled to discover otters have been visiting our boathouse.

 There are some steeper paths and steps down to the river through the shrubbery to the original retaining walls.
 At the far end of the garden you are rewarded with a seating area by the river and a natural play ground to help the family run off any excess energy.